Home Email Marketing Trends and Ideas

 MailCharts Home Data From 2018

-MailCharts has curated a group of over 45 Home brands to provide you with insight into the category.
+MailCharts has curated emails from over 45 Home and decor brands to provide you with insight into the category.
 MailCharts tracks and offers reporting on over 30,000 brands.
 Join today and create your own custom groups to plan your strategy.

 Digital ecommerce has disrupted the home-furnishings market, but brick-and-mortar stores aren’t going away.
 Discount brands and Amazon chip away at margins, but education and barrier-free checkouts can turn into competitive advantages.